 This summer’s night sky is teeming with extraordinary sights.
 Head away from city lights and look up after dark with the naked eye, or better yet with binoculars, and you can encounter views of stars that aren’t as readily available at other times of year.
 You can even witness astronomical events that will occur just once in a lifetime.

-The spectacular event of the season has been the discovery and appearance of Comet NEOWISE.
-The comet, pictured above, streaks past the earth every 6800 years, so this is the only time it will be visible to us with only our eyes.
+The spectacular event of the season was the discovery and appearance of Comet NEOWISE.
+The comet, pictured above, streaks past the earth every 6800 years, so this was the only time it will be visible to us with only our eyes.
 It was discovered on March 27, 2020 from images taken by the NEOWISE space telescope.
 The comet passed near to the sun in July, and as it did the view of its tail became bright as the comet was heated, dispelling gas and dust from its icy surface.
 On July 22, it passed as close as it will come to earth’s orbit on its way back to the outer solar system, at just over 64 million miles away.

 The Bright Planets of the Summer Night Sky

-Saturn is also visible to the unaided eye at night as well.
+Saturn was also visible to the unaided eye at night as well.
 Its light equals that of a first magnitude star, though it is 15 times less bright than Jupiter.
 It is better seen through a small telescope, however, if you would like to see its rings, as well as Titan, one of its 82 moons.
 Saturn is also located in Sagittarius, adjacent to the constellation Capricornus.
 In August, Jupiter and Saturn appear close to one another, so are easy to find in the night sky.

 The Reappearance of the Perseid Meteor Shower

-This meteor shower consists of debris from the Comet 109P/Swift-Tuttle, which passes near the earth’s orbit every 133 years.
+This meteor shower consisted of debris from the Comet 109P/Swift-Tuttle, which passes near the earth’s orbit every 133 years.
 The last time Swift-Tuttle passed through the inner solar system was in 1992.
 Every year, the earth passes through this debris.
 Because of this, people can see up to 100 meteors per hour in the summer night sky.
 This is just from what remains of the comet in the earth’s orbit.

 People wishing to learn more about the night sky and locate stars, planets, and constellations may wish to download an app called Sky Guide.
 This phone app reveals the locations of stellar objects and helps users know in what direction to look for them.
 It will scan the sky and display all space objects, including those beneath the horizon.